deNBI/cloud-user-docs/wiki/Tutorials/File Transfer Methods/index.md

     ``-u`` skip files that are newer on the receiver ``--progress`` show file transfer progress
-    ``--port=<port>`` define the port number to use ``-e ssh`` tell rsync to connect via SSH
+    ``--port=<port>`` define the port number to use ``-e "ssh -i mykeyfile"`` tell rsync to connect via SSH using a keyfile

 To copy data from a remote machine to a local machine use:

 ```
-rsync -avu --progress --port=<port> -e ssh <user>@<IP>:/remote/dir1/ /local/dir2/
+rsync -avu --progress --port=<port> -e "ssh -i mykeyfile" <user>@<IP>:/remote/dir1/ /local/dir2/
 ```

 In some cases Rsync is not installed in the default installation path.
 In this case you have to tell where Rsync is installed on the remote machine with ``--rsync-path=/path/to/rsync``.
 By default Rsync will delete files on the receiver side before any files are transfered.
 Rsync has very delicate options to delete files under different circumstances which cannot be covered in this tutorial.
 In case you are unsure what data will be transfered and/or deleted  you can start a trial run with the option ``--dry-run``.
+For detailed information consult the rsync manual page by typing ``man rsync``.